 Apprentice APL Developer

-Sam is an apprentice APL Developer at Optima Systems.
+Sam was an apprentice APL Developer at Optima Systems.
 He has had a keen interest in computers since he was a child who loved playing video games on his family’s computer.
 After taking Maths, Further Maths and Computing during A-levels he attended the University of Sheffield doing Computer Science for two years.
-More about Sam.